 Several videos on social media showed burning debris flying across the twilight sky near south Florida and the Bahamas after the Starship exploded in space.
-The incident occurred shortly after it began spinning uncontrollably when its engines cut out, a SpaceX livestream of the mission showed.
+The incident occurred shortly after it began spinning uncontrollably when its engine cut out, a SpaceX livestream of the mission showed.

-The Federal Aviation Administration has issued a ground stop order at Miami, Fort Lauderdale, Palm Beach and Orlando airports because of "space debris" until at least 8 p.m.
+The US Federal Aviation Administration has issued a ground stop order at Miami, Fort Lauderdale, Palm Beach and Orlando airports because of "space debris" until at least 8 p.m.
 ET on March 6.

 “During the Starship failure, the vehicle experienced an unplanned breakup and lost communications.
 Our team immediately began coordinating with safety officials to execute pre-planned contingency responses,” SpaceX said in a statement.

-The previous incident for Starship in January ended after eight minutes of flight when the rocket exploded in space, showering debris over Caribbean islands and causing minor damage to a car in the Turks and Caicos Islands.
+A previous incident for Starship in January ended after eight minutes of flight when the rocket exploded in space, showering debris over Caribbean islands and causing minor damage to a car in the Turks and Caicos Islands.

 Source: https://daidoanket.vn/tau-vu-tru-starship-lai-phat-no-trong-khong-gian-10301080.html